interstar/OWL/README.md

 Credits
 -------
 * Dave Winer for getting outlining into the browser (at last) and having the generosity to open-source the core.
-* War Cunningham for wiki fact and philosophy.
+* Ward Cunningham for wiki fact and philosophy.